-The fund will use engagement to:
+The funds will use engagement to:

-- Signal to the market that ESG risks and sustainability issues are of importance to investors. - Address direct concerns about a specific company issue or area of performance. - Encourage best practice, giving internal momentum for positive change within companies. - Raise awareness of sustainable development themes and how they may impact investments.
+- signal to the market that ESG risks and sustainability issues are of importance to investors - address direct concerns about a specific company issue or area of performance - encourage best practice, giving internal momentum for positive change within companies - raise awareness of sustainable development themes and how they may impact investments.

-In engagement activities, we seek open and constructive dialogue in the spirit of longer-term partnership and believe that engaging in depth on a narrower range of issues is the best way of maximising the positive impact of our activities.
+In engagement activities, we seek open and constructive dialogue in the spirit of longer-term partnership and believe that engaging in depth on a narrower range of issues is the best way of maximising the positive impact of its activities.